ThiagoMartinsThome/Command_Line/Exercises.md

 ## CSVkit:

-1.Use csvstat to find out how many different manufactures are in the file 2.Extract the column manufacturer and using pipes, use sort, uniq and wc  find out how many manufacturers are in the file.
+1. Use csvstat to find out how many different manufactures are in the file
+2. Extract the column manufacturer and using pipes, use sort, uniq and wc  find out how many manufacturers are in the file.
 Why does this number differ to the number reported in csvstat?
-3.What are the top 5 manufacturers?
+3. What are the top 5 manufacturers?
-4.Using csvgrep, get only the records with manufacturer equal to Airbus and save them to a file with pipe (|) delimiter.
+4. Using csvgrep, get only the records with manufacturer equal to Airbus and save them to a file with pipe (|) delimiter.

-Solution:
+### Solution:

 1.	csvstat -d "^" -c manufacturer optd_aircraft.csv